wso2/docs-is/en/docs/setup/installing-on-windows.md

     code that reads the properties at runtime from that registry.
-Be sure to store sensitive data such as username and password to connect to the registry in a properties file instead of in the Java code and secure the properties file with the [secure vault](../../administer/carbon-secure-vault-implementation).
+Be sure to store sensitive data such as username and password to connect to the registry in a properties file instead of in the Java code and secure the properties file with the cipher tool](../../administer/encrypting-passwords-with-cipher-tool).

 You are now ready to [run the product](../../setup/running-the-product).